mfrachet/create-frontend-framework/docs/templating/template-literals.md

 div`Hello ${firstName} ${lastName} !`;
 ```

 `div` is what we call a `tag`.
-It allows to make some specific computations on the following template litterals.
+It allows to make some specific computations on the following template literals.

 **It's available by default in ES6 without any additional plugins!**
 :::